- Water tests

 - Help & Services

-Water is our most valuable resource, which we rely on every day.
-We use it not only for washing, showering, and brushing our teeth, but also for cooking and drinking.
-So it’s not surprising that many consumers occasionally ask themselves what the quality of the water in the Canton of Bern, which comes out of the tap every day, actually is.
+Water is one of the most important natural resources we rely on every day.
+It is used not only for washing, showering and brushing teeth, but also for cooking and drinking.
+Therefore, many residents wonder about the actual quality of tap water in the Canton of Bern.

-The water in the Canton of Bern is sourced from
+The drinking water supply in the Canton of Bern is sourced from several natural resources:

 - 20 % surface water